PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_retrograde_en.md

 **Note:**
  - Automatic judgment condition of lane line middle line: there are two vehicles in opposite directions in the sampled video segment, and the judgment is fixed after one time and will not be updated;
  - Due to camera angle and 2d visual angle problems, the judgment of lane line middle line is inaccurate.
-You can manually enter the middle line coordinates in the configuration file
+ - You can manually enter the middle line coordinates in the configuration file.Example as [infer_cfg_vehicle_violation.yml](../../config/examples/infer_cfg_vehicle_violation.yml)

 ## Features to the Solution